munificent/craftinginterpreters/book/statements-and-state.md

 body of a while loop is always a statement.

 Since the two syntaxes are disjoint, we don't need a single base class that they all inherit from.
-Splitting them into separate class hierarchies let's us use the Java compiler to help us find dumb mistakes like passing a statement to a Java method that expects an expression.
+Splitting them into separate class hierarchies enables the Java compiler to help us find dumb mistakes like passing a statement to a Java method that expects an expression.

 That means a new base class for statements.
 As our elders did before us, we will use the cryptic name "Stmt".
 With great <span name="foresight">foresight</span>,